MozillaFoundation/foundation.mozilla.org/network-api/networkapi/wagtailpages/README.md

 #### 2. ImageTextBlock

-This block sets up a text-with-image (image can be placed either right or left of the text) that includes optional top and bottom dividers , using `wagtailpages/templates/wagtailpages/blocks/image_text.html` as its rendering template.
+This block sets up a text-with-image (image can be placed either right or left of the text) that includes optional top and bottom dividers, using `wagtailpages/templates/wagtailpages/blocks/image_text.html` as its rendering template.

 #### 3. BootstrapSpacerBlock